naver/egjs-flicking/README.md

 ### Test

-Once you created a branch and done with development, you must perform a test running `npm run test` command before you push code to a remote repository.
+Once you created a branch and done with development, you must perform a test running with `npm test` command before your push the code to a remote repository.

 ```bash
 $ npm run test
 ```
-Running a `npm run test` command will start [Mocha](https://mochajs.org/) tests via [Karma-runner](https://karma-runner.github.io/).
+Running `npm test` command will start [Mocha](https://mochajs.org/) tests via [Karma-runner](https://karma-runner.github.io/).

 ## Bug Report

-If you find a bug, please report it to us using the [Issues](https://github.com/naver/egjs-flicking/issues) page on GitHub.
+If you find a bug, please report to us opening a new [Issues](https://github.com/naver/egjs-flicking/issues) on GitHub.

 ## License